We have information you must know before you buy the Ranger.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Ford Ranger remains the overwhelming first choice among buyers of compact pickups.
-Nearly a third of all compact pickups sold are Rangers.
-More than 5 million Rangers have been built since the first one rolled out in 1982.
+Ford Ranger has been America's best-selling compact pickup for 16 years running.
+Nearly a third of all compact pickups sold are Rangers and more than 5 million Rangers have been built since the first one rolled out in 1982.

-Topping Ranger's power chart is a 4.0-liter single-cam V6 built by Ford in Germany.
-With this engine, the Ranger leaps off the line and runs quickly to speed.
+The Ranger leaps off the line and runs quickly to speed when equipped with the overhead-cam 4.0-liter V6 built by Ford in Germany.
 More important, it provides strong low-rpm torque for off-road work in four-wheel-drive, or for pulling heavy loads or trailers.

 The V6 teams with either a heavy-duty five-speed manual gearbox or a five-speed automatic with adaptive shift logic.
 Rather than adding a taller overdrive, the five-speed automatic adds a gear between what would be first and second in a four-speed automatic.
 This provides closer ratios for better throttle response when accelerating, towing a trailer or driving off-road.
 A high-gear lockout switch on the tip of the shift lever enables the driver to kick down a gear with the tap of a finger.